3D Printing Material: Metal (Binder Jetting) Stainless Steel 316

 Our Binder Jetting Stainless Steel Material

-Our Binder Jetting Stainless Steel 316 is a great metal to 3D print your
+Our Binder Jetting Stainless Steel 316 is a great metal to 3D print your small-size

-alloy and has relatively good mechanical properties.
+has relatively good mechanical properties.

 Stainless Steel 316 has a strong resistance against corrosion and a high-temperature resistance.
 These features make it a great material for tooling, molds and injection molding or to create parts to be used for the consumer goods sector.

 Unpolished, the material has a silver color and a granular surface.
-Thanks
+Thanks to finishing,

-to finishing, you can obtain a smooth and shiny surface.
+you can obtain a smooth and shiny surface.